csiz/Space-Chess/README.md

 ship it encounters.
 Beware that it can do a full orbit and destroy your own gunship!
 The projectile will dissipate if it encounters the pentagonal holes on the grid.
 * Move up to 2 hexes to a free space.
 * Fire a projectile in any direction.
-Start by placing the *Impactor* directly in front of the ship, then at the end of subsequent turns advance your in-flight projectiles by 4 hexes in a straight line.
+Start by placing the *Impactor* directly in front of the ship.
+At the beggining of each turn advance in-flight projectiles by 4 hexes in a straight line, as fired.
+Projectiles destroy the first unit in their path, friend or foe.
+Remove the *Impactor* and place it back for reuse after it hits a target or passes over the forbidden pentagons.

 <img src="Media/gunships-annotated.jpg" alt="Gunships behaviour." width="320px"/>